maineel/maineel/README.md

 - 👋 Hi, I’m @neel
 - 👀 I’m interested in ...
 (L)earning
 - 🌱 I’m currently learning ...
-Git & GitHub
-- 💞️ I’m looking to collaborate on ...
+Data Structures & Algorithms
 - 📫 How to reach me ...
+neelxdxd@gmail.com
+neel.s2@ahduni.edu.in

 <!---
 maineel/maineel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.